muhallan/personia_api/README.md

 pipenv install
 pipenv shell
 ```
-* Create a file called `.env` in the root of the project, and paste their, the
+* Create a file called `.env` in the root of the project, and paste there, the
 contents of `.env.sample`.
 Adjust the configurations according to your local
 settings.